-- Internally resets chip if not periodically reloaded during the programmable time-out period. - Optional windowed operation requires reload to occur between a minimum and maximum time period, both programmable. - Optional warning interrupt can be generated at a programmable time before watchdog time-out. - Software enables the WWDT, but a hardware reset or a watchdog reset/interrupt is required to disable the WWDT. - Incorrect feed sequence causes reset or interrupt, if enabled. - Flag to indicate watchdog reset. - Programmable 24-bit timer with internal prescaler. - Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{24} \times 4)$ in multiples of $T{cv(WDCLK)} \times 4$ . - The WatchDog Clock (WDCLK) source can be selected from the IRC or the dedicated watchdog oscillator (WDOsc).
+- Optional warning interrupt can be generated at a programmable time before watchdog time-out. - Software enables the WWDT, but a hardware reset or a watchdog reset/interrupt is required to disable the WWDT. - Incorrect feed sequence causes reset or interrupt, if enabled. - Flag to indicate watchdog reset. - Programmable 24-bit timer with internal prescaler. - Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{24} \times 4)$ in multiples of $T{cy(WDCLK)} \times 4$ . - The WatchDog Clock (WDCLK) source can be selected from the IRC or the dedicated watchdog oscillator (WDOsc).
 The clock source selection provides a wide range of potential timing choices of watchdog operation under different power conditions.

-8.21 Real-Time Clock (RTC)
+8.22 Real-Time Clock (RTC)